Downloading the ISO file for 1-Touch for Windows

 On the Commvault Store page, the software media items are displayed.

-- On the left side of the page, under the Version filter, click Installer.
+- On the left side of the page, click MEDIA KITS.

-- Click the Download button next to the software media that you want to download.
+- In the 1-Touch section, click the Download button next to the software media that you want to download.
 For a list of available installation media, see Installation Media List.

 The software media is downloaded to the location that you specified.

 - If you downloaded the Download Manager, you will see the application executable along with the checksum file.

 - If you downloaded a software disc, you will see the .iso image of the disc.

 Mount the .iso using an appropriate software (for example, MagicISO).
 Then, use the software media from the mount location.

 - Use the ISO image to boot the client using any one of the following methods:

 - Copy the ISO to a USB drive and connect the USB drive to the client computer that you want to boot.
 For more information on creating a bootable USB drive, see Create a Bootable USB.